binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter11.md

 * Poison the cache of an upstream name server and wait for the downstream propagation
 * MitM attack.
 A good example of this is:
   * cloning a website you hope your victim will visit
-  * offering a free wifi hot-spot attached to your gateway with DNS server provided.
+  * offering a free Wi-Fi hot-spot attached to your gateway with DNS server provided.
  Your DNS server provides your cloned website IP address.
 You may still have to deal with X.509 certificates though, unless the website enforces TLS across the entire site, which is definitely my recommendation.
 If not, and the potential victim already has the websites certificate they are wanting to visit in their browser, then you'll have to hope your victim will click through the warning or work out a TLS downgrade which is going to be harder.

 There is a complete cloning example of a website, ARP spoof, DNS spoof and hands on hack, in the [website section below](#network-identify-risks-spoofing-website)